 Level 1: daily files from the output

 Level 1.5: data softly screened.
-All surface pixels are good but we cannot guarantee the quality of aerosol information
+All surface pixels are good but we cannot guarantee the quality of the aerosol information

 Level 2: Full resolution data filtered and aggregations (daily, monthly, yearly, seasonal, and climatologically monthly, seasonal and full archive).